 - Season chicken liberally with salt, pepper and smoked paprika on both sides.

 - In a large Dutch oven or pot with a lid, head two tablespoons of oil over medium high heat.
-Add chicken in one layer and sauté until browned and not sticking to the pan.
+Add chicken in one layer (do not overcrowd the pan, you may need to do this in batches) and sauté until browned and not sticking to the pan.
 Flip and brown the other side, about 6-8 minutes total.
 Transfer to a plate.